Stop Your Coil from Burning: Top Tips and Tricks

 What are Coil Heads?

 Coil heads are needed to help produce the flavoured vapour that you enjoy when you vape.
-The coil contains a heating element and a wick and it is this component of the e cigarette device which heats the e liquids you put in the tank.
-Basically, without the coil you get no vapour which makes for a somewhat pointless vape.
+The coil contains a heating element and a wick; this component of the e-cigarette device heats the e liquids you put in the tank.
+Without the coil, you get no vapour which makes for a pointless vape.

 Will I Know If My Coil is Burning?